johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 For each assigned pull request (according to the four categories), perform the following activities and document them in your project report.

 ----------

 #### I. Design Recovery

 <center>
 <img src="/images/473/design_recovery.jpeg" alt="Design Recover" style="width:500px;height:427px;" align="center">
 </center>

-- Describe the current design of the classes and methods affected by the pull request in the **target variant**.
+- Extract and describe the **local design** of the classes and methods affected by the pull request in the **source variant** using IntelliJ or a similar tool.
-- Show how these classes fit into the broader architecture (e.g., their direct dependencies and interactions).
+- Identify the **corresponding classes or components** in the **target variant** where the integration will occur.
+- Compare both contexts to highlight structural or architectural differences (e.g., renamed classes, relocated methods, split responsibilities).
-- A simple class diagram is sufficient; focus on clarity, not UML formality.
+- A simple side-by-side diagram or annotated class sketch is sufficient; focus on showing the **design gap** between the two variants.
-- **For Category 4 PRs:** focus on analyzing the **existing design** and identifying the architectural or refactoring differences that prevent successful integration (no redesign is expected).
+- **For Category 4 PRs**: focus on analyzing the existing design of the target variant and identifying the architectural misalignments or refactoring-induced differences that prevent successful integration.
+Since the patch cannot be integrated, no redesign is expected, only a discussion of the design barriers encountered.

 ----------
 #### II.
 Design Adaptation / Redesign